Doxuno

 INTELLECTUAL PROPERTY

-Each Party shall retain all right, title, and interest in and to its pre-existing intellectual property.
-Any intellectual property created jointly by the Parties in the course of their collaboration under this MOU shall, absent a written agreement to the contrary, be jointly owned by the Parties in accordance with applicable law (see 35 U.S.C. §262 for joint patent owners and 17 U.S.C. §201(a) for joint authors of a copyrighted work), provided that any transfer of copyright ownership shall be effective only pursuant to a written instrument meeting the requirements of 17 U.S.C. §204(a), and any patent assignment shall be made by written instrument in accordance with 35 U.S.C. §261.
-Neither Party shall use the other Party's name, logo, trademarks, or other identifying marks without the prior written consent of the other Party; any authorized trademark use shall preserve the owner's goodwill consistent with 15 U.S.C. §1060.
-The Parties agree to negotiate in good faith the terms of any intellectual property rights arising from their collaboration, including the allocation of ownership, licensing rights, and commercialization responsibilities.
+Each Party retains all right, title, and interest in its pre-existing intellectual property.
+Intellectual property created jointly in the course of the collaboration shall, absent a written agreement to the contrary, be jointly owned in accordance with applicable law (35 U.S.C. §262 for joint patent owners; 17 U.S.C. §201(a) for joint authors), provided that any transfer of copyright ownership is effective only by a written instrument under 17 U.S.C. §204(a), and any patent assignment is made by written instrument under 35 U.S.C. §261.
+Neither Party shall use the other's name, logo, or trademarks without prior written consent.
+The Parties shall negotiate in good faith the ownership, licensing, and commercialization of any intellectual property arising from the collaboration.
+This Section is intended to be legally binding even if this MOU is otherwise non-binding.

 GENERAL PROVISIONS

-Entire Understanding: This MOU constitutes the entire understanding between the Parties with respect to the subject matter hereof and supersedes all prior discussions, negotiations, and understandings, whether written or oral.
-Governing Law: This MOU shall be governed by the laws of the state in which the First Party maintains its principal office, without regard to its conflict-of-laws principles (see Restatement (Second) of Conflict of Laws §§187-188 regarding choice-of-law in contract cases).
-Severability: If any provision of this MOU is held to be invalid or unenforceable, the remaining provisions shall continue in full force and effect.
-Waiver: The failure of either Party to exercise any right or remedy under this MOU shall not constitute a waiver of such right or remedy.
-Notices: All notices under this MOU shall be in writing and delivered to the addresses set forth above, or to such other address as either Party may designate in writing.
-Counterparts; Electronic Signatures: This MOU may be executed in counterparts, including electronic counterparts, each of which shall be deemed an original; electronic signatures shall be given full legal effect in accordance with the federal Electronic Signatures in Global and National Commerce Act (E-SIGN Act), 15 U.S.C. §§7001 et seq., and the Uniform Electronic Transactions Act as adopted by the governing state.
+Entire Understanding: This MOU is the entire understanding between the Parties on its subject matter and supersedes all prior discussions, whether written or oral.
+Governing Law: This MOU shall be governed by the laws of the State of New York, without regard to its conflict-of-laws principles.
+Severability: If any provision is held invalid or unenforceable, the remaining provisions continue in full force and effect.
+Waiver: A failure to exercise any right is not a waiver of it.
+Notices: All notices shall be in writing and delivered to the addresses set forth above, or to such other address as a Party designates in writing.
+Counterparts; Electronic Signatures: This MOU may be executed in counterparts, including electronic counterparts, each an original; electronic signatures are given full effect under the federal E-SIGN Act, 15 U.S.C. §§7001 et seq., and the Uniform Electronic Transactions Act as adopted by the State of New York.

 FIRST PARTY